-Where you aware that more than 50 percent of your home’s energy costs are for your heating and cooling?
-This is why it’s essential to secure an energy-efficient HVAC system.
+Where you aware that more than 50% of your home’s energy costs are from your heating and cooling?
+This is why it’s so important to maintain an energy-efficient HVAC system.

 Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.
+This rating system illustrates how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.

-In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save consumers money and encourage sustainability.
+In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save homeowners money and promote sustainability.

 This proposal is estimated to: